viant/fluxor/README.md

 - **Concurrency Control**: Control the level of parallelism in workflow execution
 - **Extensible Architecture**: Easily extend the engine with custom components
 - **Optional Human Approval**: Pause selected tasks until a human (or custom logic) approves them
-- **Ad-hoc Execution**: Run a single task or sub-pipeline on demand for quick tests, debugging or manual reruns without launching the full workflow
+- **Ad-hoc Execution**: Run a single task or sub-pipeline on demand for quick streaming, tests, debugging or manual reruns without launching the full workflow

 ## Architecture